A FREE product of your choice from 80€ of purchase

 Lifestyle and hormonal belly: underestimated levers

-• Sleep: Aim for 7 to 9 hours of quality sleep each night to regulate leptin and ghrelin, two key appetite hormones.
+• Sleep: Aim for 7 to 9 hours of quality sleep each night to regulate leptin and ghrelin—two key appetite hormones.

-Natural solutions to better live with a hormonal belly
+Natural solutions to live better with a hormonal belly

 • Clary sage (hydrosol or essential oil) to support hormonal balance during menopause.